Olena Tregub: Contributions to anti-corruption efforts

-Political Influence and Civil Society Work
+Political influence and civil society work

 Tregub has maintained strong connections with key decision-makers in Ukraine, even while spending periods abroad.
 She is actively involved in shaping policy discussions related to defense reform, anti-corruption, and international aid coordination.
-Tregub’s work has contributed to the establishment of supervisory boards in defense agencies and has influenced legislative changes aimed at improving transparency in the defense sector.
+Tregub's work has contributed to the establishment of supervisory boards in defense agencies and has influenced legislative changes aimed at improving transparency in the defense sector.

 International advocacy and diplomacy

 Tregub has extensive experience working with international donors and organizations, including the UN, USAID, EBRD, World Bank and IMF and the EU.
-Her advocacy efforts have focused on strengthening Ukraine’s ties with Western partners, securing international support, and promoting reforms that align Ukraine’s defense practices with NATO standards.
+Her advocacy efforts have focused on strengthening Ukraine's ties with Western partners, securing international support, and promoting reforms that align Ukraine's defense practices with NATO standards.

 Tregub's role involves extensive travel to the United States, Europe and Asia to advocate for continued support for Ukraine, especially during times of conflict.
 Her efforts aim to secure international backing and resources necessary for Ukraine to uphold its sovereignty, and to combat corruption effectively.
 She often participates in global forums and policy discussions.

-On the 28th January 2022, in advance of the full-scale invasion of Ukraine, Tregub appeared on an Atlantic Council C-Span broadcast urging NATO's Secretary General, Jens Stoltenberg, to support Ukraine in the face of imminent invasion of its territory.
+On 28 January 2022, in advance of the full-scale invasion of Ukraine, Tregub appeared on an Atlantic Council C-Span broadcast urging NATO's Secretary General, Jens Stoltenberg, to support Ukraine in the face of imminent invasion of its territory.

 Following the full-scale invasion, together with other civil society leaders, Tregub met with US politicians including Nancy Pelosi, Tom Cotton, Bernie Sanders, Adam Kinzinger, August Pfluger, Kirsten Gillibrand, Marsha Blackburn, and Tina Smith.
 Tregub's message centred on Ukraine's resilience and the determination of the Ukrainian people to prevail in the face of Russian aggression, and shoring up US military backing and support.
 This included advocacy for Ukraine's acquisition of F16 fighter jets, together with the late Andrii Pilshchykov ("Juice"), Oleksii Mes ("Moonfish"), and other pilots and civil society leaders.

-Sanctions Work
+Sanctions work

 Tregub is an expert on international sanctions and export controls.
 Her research has highlighted the failure of current sanctions regimes to prevent the flow of Western technologies to hostile states such as Russia, Iran, and North Korea.
 She has been a vocal advocate for closing loopholes in export control policies and has called for stronger measures to prevent the transfer of critical components used in the production of weapons by these countries.

 In 2023 Tregub appeared at the Senate Hearing of the US Helsinki Commission to testify on Russian evasion of sanctions and money laundering.

-Media Profile
+Media profile

 Tregub is a frequent commentator in both Ukrainian and international media.
 She has been interviewed on topics ranging from defense reforms and anti-corruption efforts to international sanctions and geopolitical issues.
 Her work has been featured in outlets such as Bloomberg, BBC, France24, Sky News, Voice of America, KBS, TRT, NDTV and Al Jazeera, and other prominent news platforms.